Tuesday Apr 20th, 2021, 0630-1900

 We only had to walk HWY 60 for half a mile before we were back on dirt roads.
 By this time we were in the outskirts of town and actually crossed paths with a runner.
 I wondered what he thought of us, appearing like mirages out of the desert.
 At least he wasn’t as alarmed as the cows.
 We got on a main road leading directly into the heart of town, initially finding it so deserted that 2 cars were using it to drag race…in the middle of the day!
 My watch read high noon, which was fantastic considering we had already walked close to 18 miles.
 This propelled me into a search and destroy mode to find lunch.
 In my hunger-induced delirium, I read the word plaza as pizza on google maps and made a beeline for the town plaza.
 I stood there confused in the square for a bit before realizing my mistake.

 We sat down at some outdoor tables in front of a coffee shop to re-evaluate our town strategy.
 We’d been planning to do an in and out, stopping only to get lunch and a resupply of food, then moving on for another 5 miles to camp outside of town.
-Quite suddenly, Tom started feeling very ill.
+Quite suddenly, TS started feeling very ill.
 He went inside to use the bathroom and didn’t come out for a long time.
 In fact, I had time to order and eat a whole sandwich before I saw him again.
 I kind of guessed what was happening in the bathroom and it wasn’t good.
 Well, fast forward 3 days later and we were still stuck in town.
 This is where I hit the pause button on the hike and daily blog posts…

 After several days of deliberating what might be wrong, I was certain we both had a bout of norovirus.
 The gamut of worry spanned between coronavirus and giardia, but everything seemed to add up to norovirus, especially after talking to a local teacher that said it was going around in the schools.
 This was later confirmed when I read an article in an Albuquerque newspaper about numerous NM schools having Norovirus outbreaks.
-We figure we got it from eating something contaminated on the last day in Magdalena.
+TS figured he got it from eating something contaminated on the last day in Magdalena.
 It’s a pretty common affliction, as anyone that’s ever been on a cruise or visited an AT shelter might know.
 There’s no treatment but the good news is that it goes away after just a few days, with no lasting problems, usually.

 Quite stupidly, I set off on the route after having puked all the water I drank that morning, knowing full well that I had caught the virus and really needed to just rest.
 I was in denial and also just desperate to make forward progress.
 The town was starting to get to me.
 The hotel was a bit run down and some guy was arrested right behind our back window the day before.
 A lot of New Mexico, from what I’ve observed on my hikes through small towns, seems to be dealing with some severe poverty and substance abuse problems.
 It’s pretty sad and just makes me eager to move on, to be out in the wilderness.